robotlabvn/robotlabvn.github.io/_posts/2023-08-18-What-is-MoveGroupCommander-in-Moveit.md

 The ```moveit_commander.MoveGroupCommander()``` is a class in the MoveIt! package for ROS (Robot Operating System) that provides a simple Python interface to a planning group, which is a group of joints on a robot.
 It can be used to plan and execute motions, set joint or pose goals, create motion plans, move the robot, add objects into the environment, and attach/detach objects from the robot.
 The group_name parameter specifies the name of the planning group that the MoveGroupCommander will interface with. [move_group_python_interface_tutorial](https://ros-planning.github.io/moveit_tutorials/doc/move_group_python_interface/move_group_python_interface_tutorial.html)

+## Demo MoveGroupCommander for simple Pick Place with ROS for UR10e robot

+{% include youtube.html id="AS_NM3QjeUI" %}

 ## How to use MoveGroupCommander
 To use MoveGroupCommander in MoveIt!, follow these steps: